METER READER/COLLECTOR

 POSTING DATE:

-The position is open until filled.
-Applications received by 5:00 pm on Monday, May 29, 2023 will be given full consideration.
+Applications received by 5:00 pm on Monday, April 8, 2024 will be given full consideration.

 Job Description

-Please read the Custodian 1-4 (subutil.com) job description prior to applying for this position to learn about its duties and responsibilities.
-It will also list the required minimum qualifications and physical and mental requirements for the position.
+Please read the Temporary Ground Worker job description in full before applying.
+You can access the job description at Temporary Ground Worker (subutil.com) learn about the duties and responsibilities as well as the required minimum qualifications and physical and mental requirements for the position.

 Minimum Qualifications